MARTIMM/HikingCompanion/Docs/Design.md

 translationfile=              Translation file
 languageindex=1               Index in pull-down of languages

-selectedhikeindex=0           Index in pull-down from hikelist.
+selectedhikeindex=0           Index in pull-down from HikeList.
 Language
                               information is set after selecting a hike.
 When no hike is available it sets the default to english.